If you want to save money, sometimes, when you shop matters more than where you shop.

-He provides a cheat sheet for the best time to buy just about everything, from electronics to gym memberships.
-Here, we've highlighted 17 essentials and the best month of the year to buy them.
+His book provides a cheat sheet for the best time to buy just about everything, from luggage to gym memberships.
+Below, CNBC Make It highlights 17 essentials:

 After the holidays and when New Year's resolutions are still in force, stores will start to lure customers in with sales, Pogue writes.
 Expect "huge deals, from 30 to 70 percent off."

-"Sales on sailings usually arrive in January and February, when people are booking their spring break and summer cruises," Pogue explains.
+"Sales on sailings usually arrive in January and February, when people are booking their spring break and summer cruises," says Pogue.

-If you're planning a holiday cruise, look for another round of sales in October, he writes.
+If you're planning a holiday cruise, look for another round of sales in October, he notes.

 Specifically, camera shop over President's Day weekend, Pogue says: "New models usually debut in February, so you can count on big discounts on last year's models on Presidents' Day weekend."

-Right after Valentine's Day, you can find even the fancy stuff cheap, Pogue says.
+Right after Valentine's Day, you can find even the fancy stuff cheap.

 New luggage styles arrive in March in anticipation for summer travel, so you can find great deals on last year's suitcases.
 Plus, with Spring Break coming up, it's the perfect time to snag a new duffel.